 There was an error saving your request.
 Please make sure you entered a valid email.

-Nevada Irrigation District (the "District") is committed to ensuring that its services are accessible to all
+Nevada Irrigation District is fully committed to providing accessible facilities, elements and

 If you need any special assistance or accommodations: